 What are your long-term plans for your boat?

 Our plan for the time being is to just keep taking it slow cruising around the Salish Sea.
 We are about to have our second son and are not keen on the idea of rushing from place to place or doing long offshore passages with two young ones.
-Ideally, we’d like to work our way up to Alaska and back, and our real long-term goal is to head south and west across the Pacific.
+Ideally, we’d like to work our way up to Alaska and back, and our real long-term goal is to head south to Mexico and then take it from there.

 If you had $10,000 to spend on your boat, what would you do with it?